jeffmhastings/gke-connection-reset-repro/README.md

 resets, and you should not see any of these errors in it's logs.

-## Assumptions
+## Running the application

-This README is written with the assumption that you have the command line tool `gcloud` installed and configured to work with your GCP account.
-It also assumes that you have a docker agent configured that can authenticate with gcr.io for your project.
-The GCP cloud shell can be used for this example.
+This is written with the assumption that you have the command line tool `gcloud` installed and configured to work with your GCP account.
+You will need to create a GKE cluster which consumes resources in GCP and will result in billing.

-## 1. Deploy GKE
+### 1. Create GKE cluster

 Deploy a standard GKE cluster with at least two nodes and with network policy and intranode visibility enabled.